GhidraDragon/E-LLM/README.md

 This one has 3 epochs so it runs comfortably on an RTX 2070 Max-Q Design (nerfed version of the RTX 2070 mobile)

 So 46M parameter llm1, did what?
-Useful sampling generation because greedy gets stuck without a presense penalty or etc. (there are other math besides presence penalty which is a flat scaaler penalty from 0 to 1 inclusive 1 being no penalty)
+Useful sampling generation because greedy gets stuck without a presense penalty or etc. (there are other math besides presence penalty which is a flat scalar penalty from 0 to 1 inclusive 1 being no penalty)

 ![1500x500](https://github.com/user-attachments/assets/396577e9-c9c2-4084-8a02-9ab9064d0362)